Are you looking for something to do in Adelaide? Both locals and visitors alike can enjoy these fun tours in Adelaide city centre.

 There is a huge range of different tours that can be done with a spare hour or two without travelling outside of the city centre.
 From ghost tours to food tours, kayaking and street art, there are many options to choose from.

 Note: Feature image courtesy of South Australian Tourism Commission/Adam Bruzzone.
 North Terrace Precinct.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

 Ghost Tours Adelaide

-There are some more ghosts tours further afield – such as Z Ward at the Asylum – but you will need to leave the city centre to get to them.
+There are some more ghost tours further afield – such as Z Ward at the Asylum – but you will need to leave the city centre to get to them.

 Walking Tours Adelaide

-For self-guided tours around the city centre, the State Library has a selection of tours that can be downloaded to your phone for free.
+For self-guided tours around the city centre, there is a selection of tours here that can be downloaded to your phone for free.
 They provide you with a route based on a certain theme and information about each of the stops along the way.

 Bike Tours Adelaide

 Jump on a bike and take a tour around the city and parklands with PureSA.